AkshitCalonia/luma/README.md

 ## Inspiration

-Luna draws inspiration from the timeless tradition of bedtime stories, aiming to elevate this experience by seamlessly incorporating captivating visual elements into spoken narratives.
+Echo-Tails draws inspiration from the timeless tradition of bedtime stories, aiming to elevate this experience by seamlessly incorporating captivating visual elements into spoken narratives.
 The goal is to create a dynamic and engaging platform that goes beyond traditional storytelling, offering users a unique blend of auditory and visual immersion to enhance the enchantment of storytelling.

 ## What it does

-Luna utilizes AI-powered images that dynamically accompany spoken narratives.
+Echo-Tails utilizes AI-powered images that dynamically accompany spoken narratives.
 The process involves transcribing audio to text and generating images using OpenAI and DALL-E 3, capturing each moment in the story.
 Users can also title their storybooks and enjoy subtitles, enhancing the experience for visual learners, especially benefiting younger children by fostering imagination, language development, emotional understanding, and future relationship-building.

 ## How we built it